Jev1337/Sample-DevSecOps/PROJECT_DOCUMENTATION.md

 ### Custom Helm Values Explained

-The setup script generates custom values files for each Helm deployment to optimize them for the MicroK8s environment.
+The `setup.sh` script uses custom values files located in the `helm/` directory for each Helm deployment to optimize them for the MicroK8s environment.
 Here's why each configuration is used:

-#### Jenkins Custom Values
+#### Jenkins Custom Values (`helm/jenkins/values.yaml`)
 ```yaml
 controller:
   ingress: